 |

-A great demand for experienced professional actuaries to meet market development especially in insurance industry.
-Opportunities are available for expertise who can carry out actuarial valuation related to insurance product pricing, assets and liabilities management and liabilities management and risk management and supervising the preparation of valuations and reports. |
+Opportunities are available for expertise who can carry out actuarial valuation related to insurance product pricing, assets and liabilities management and liabilities management and risk management and supervising the preparation of valuations and reports.

 |